Marceloalves6/exchange-rates-api/README.md

 ## Introduction

-This application was developed using dotnet 8 and its main objective is to manage exchange rates through a REST API.
-The API provides 4 endpoints that allow its clients to perform CRUD (Create, Read, Update and Delete) operations.
+This application was developed using .NET 8, and its main objective is to manage exchange rates through a REST API.
+The API provides four endpoints that allow its clients to perform CRUD (Create, Read, Update, and Delete) operations.

 ## Solution